1sun12/BDbg/README.md

 - Live memory scanning and patching (think Cheat Engine, but in the terminal)
 - Expanded breakpoint management (listing, enabling, disabling)

-## Why This Project

-Debuggers sit at the intersection of everything that matters for CNO work: process internals, memory layout, instruction execution, signal handling, and the same ptrace mechanisms used by anti-debugging techniques, process injection, and runtime analysis tools.
-If you can build one, you can take one apart.
-That's the point.

 ## License

 MIT